 The Catskill Mountains are not mountains.
 The Catskills started as a high plateau.
 Over eons, before the first humans, water, the sun, and wind carved high steep peaks: rounded, forested and teeming with life.

-We left Long Island early afternoon, as the sun passed over the western hills we stopped to explore a place called “Fishs Eddy”, a town on the banks of the Delaware River.
+As the sun passed over the western hills we stopped to explore a place called “Fishs Eddy”, a town on the banks of the Delaware River.

 On the east side, facing sunset is a formation that would be a cliff if it was not for the hardwood trees growing from every available nook, crevice.
 Everywhere a root could be sunk, roots fed trees that, one late October afternoon, made a hill bright with autumn.